itmaroon/slide-blocks/readme.txt

 4. Swiper cover flow slide created with Slide MainView

 == Changelog ==
+= 1.1.1 =
+- Added the ability to change the size of navigation buttons.
+- Adjust the slide interval option for Cover Flow effect.

 = 1.1.0 =
 - Fixed a bug in class name assignment to make core/image an extended block when it became an inner block.
 - A function has been added that allows only one itmar/pickup-posts block to be placed in the inner block directly below.